Skip to content

 TL;DR

-• Origin: Derived from the Latin word for a buffoon or jester.
+• The word evolved from the Latin for a professional jester.

 Why It Matters